lunde77/Thesis/7. Helper functions/Readme.txt

 Non main function: a lot for small extra function stored here - not all are sill in use

-Load_aggregated_data: all data for the given potefolio are stored and the distribution created
+Load_aggregated_data: all data for the given portefolio are stored and the distribution created

 Load_daily_data: for each day one realizes, the daily data is loaded